 FOOD FOR LIFE (FFL) NEWS....

-This academic year all the various FFL components are already working really hard to push the school (currently a FFL Flagship & Silver Award school) towards the highly prestigious FFL Gold Award.
-This year we are definitely going for gold!
+This academic year all the various FFL components worked really hard to push the school towards the highly prestigious FFL Gold Award... and we were awareded it!
+NEATHERD IS FOOD FOR LIFE GOLD STANDARD!

 Cook Club is again proving highly popular, with many keen ‘petits-chefs’ enjoying the challenges of this year’s weekly recipes.
 Ms Bosomworth, Frances and Miss Martin continue to provide fantastic support to these budding Jamies & Nigellas.
 The term’s first FFL Cook-Off, with a Halloween Squahs & Pumpkin theme takes place just before half-term.
 Ten Staff/Pupil teams will battle it out to wow the judges with two different spooky dishes!